nautobot/nautobot/docs/additional-features/custom-links.md

 # Custom Links

-Custom links allow users to place arbitrary hyperlinks within NetBox views.
-These are helpful for cross-referencing related records in external systems.
+Custom links allow users to display arbitrary hyperlinks to external content within NetBox object views.
+These are helpful for cross-referencing related records in systems outside of NetBox.
 For example, you might create a custom link on the device view which links to the current device in a network monitoring system.

 Custom links are created under the admin UI.
 Each link is associated with a particular NetBox object type (site, device, prefix, etc.) and will be displayed on relevant views.
 Each link is assigned text and a URL, both of which support Jinja2 templating.
 The text and URL are rendered with the context variable `obj` representing the current object.